skinnylatte/pop21/content/posts/2020-01-26-immersive-music.md

 ---
 When we first moved to San Francisco, I was excited to have a new environment but I was not sure I would enjoy the city as much.
 My previous visits to the city had been mostly work/tech related.
 While I love many of my co-workers and friends in big tech and in startups, parts of San Francisco felt.. like a tech mono-culture.

-I've often said moving here with my wife has helped me see a different side to this town.
-But that's a story for another day.

 Consciously going out to *things* and meeting new people, making friends with people who have interests *outside* of tech, through sports, volunteering or music activities, has changed my relationship to this city.

-In this series of posts, I will write about the events, venues and activities I think are unique to San Francisco.
+In this series of posts, I will write about the events, venues and activities I have enjoyed in San Francisco.

 ---
 Music used to be a huge part of my life.
 From the time I was six or seven, I was in band practice or piano lessons a few times a week.
 Without music, my life might have turned out different.
 I've spent the last 3 months working on getting music back into my life.
 Piano lessons, jazz clarinet lessons, going to shows, meeting new friends who also like music...
 I have enjoyed the access to top musicians and teachers, and to excellent shows of all genres nearly every single day.